frederic-perez/AmE-dictionary/dictionary.md

 __flyer__ _He caught such a flyer leaving the gate I had to take advantage of it._
 __flying colors__ :two::shit:
 __fob__ :two::shit:
-__fodder__ :five: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder.
+__fodder__ :six: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder.
 Ever feel like cannon fodder?_
-__fodder__ _Cannon fodder._
 __foible__ :two: _n_ A behavioral attribute that is distinctive and peculiar to an individual. _:es: manía_
 __foiled__ _v_
 __fold<sup>1</sup>__ _v_ _The newspaper subsequently folded._